pjozsef/KotlinExtension/README.md

-# KotlinExtensionsCore
+# KotlinXtras

 A simple repo containing some extension methods for core Java/Kotlin.

 ##Usage
-* Clone this repository `git clone https://github.com/pjozsef/KotlinExtensionsCore.git`
+* Clone this repository `git clone https://github.com/pjozsef/KotlinXtras.git`
 * Build locally
   * `./gradlew build` on Linux
   * `./gradlew.bat build` on Windows
-* Install to local maven repository
+* Or install to local maven repository
   * `./gradlew install` on Linux
   * `./gradlew.bat install` on Windows
 * Now you can declare it as a dependency: